joekreu/basic_pcp/README.md

 will parse a generated expression containing _lexpr_ infix operators which are taken randomly from a collection of up to _nop_ operators.
-The _lbp_ and _rbp_ values of the operators are taken randomly and independently from the range `6 ...
+The _lbp_ and _rbp_ values of the operators are taken randomly and independently, from the range `6 ...
 6+nbp-1`.
 Non-specified values default to 6.
 The generated operators are of the form `[lbp|rbp]`, where `lbp` and `rbp` are the binding powers.
 E.g., `[6|8]` is an operator with